-This museum is near the historic center of Massa Marittima and is housed in the underground tunnels, which were created during World War II as bomb shelters for the population.
+This museum is near the historic center of Massa Marittima and is housed in the historical underground mine tunnels, which were enlarged during World War II to serve as bomb shelters for the population.
 The museum’s purpose is to showcase the lifestyles and work habits linked to the local mining culture, to remember an activity that has now ended and that has indelibly marked the history of the town.
 For decades, in fact, mining has been the backbone of the local economy, which was based almost entirely on the extraction and processing of sulfide minerals.

 The Mining Museum was founded in 1980 by some retired miners and is structured as a real mine with three galleries on one level.
 As a result, the path is 700 meters long.
 It showcases not only minerals but also objects, tools and machineries used by the miners of this area of Tuscany.